A fundamental differential system of Riemannian geometry: The natural exterior differential system on

-\begin{Rema} We may also describe a \textit{metric} contact structure on $\tsb$.
-Finding the correct weights on the fixed metric, the 1-form $\theta$ and the so-called Reeb vector field, which is of course a multiple of $B^{\mathrm{ad}}\xi$, gives
+We observe here that the expression of $\dx\theta$ is not linear in $s$, lest one should be driven to conclude so.
+This shows the relative importance of the computations being done with any radius albeit constant. \begin{Rema} We may also describe a \textit{metric} contact structure on $\tsb$.
+Finding the correct weights on the fixed metric, the 1-form $\theta$ and the so-called Reeb vector field, which of course is a multiple of $B^{\mathrm{t}}\xi$, gives